 VocabularySpellingCity can support teachers in furthering achievements in Title I schools by offering a variety of customized vocabulary lists, effective learning strategies, and enrichment activities.
 It is ideal for meeting the needs of students in Title I schools because it is easy to use, very affordable, and highly effective.
 Title I services include take-home computers and computer-assisted instruction (CAI).
-As such, VocabularySpellingCity is covered by Title I funding, making it easy for schools to upgrade to a Premium account and benefit from the additional resources that this provides, including individual accounts for each student and automated record-keeping for teachers.
+As such, VocabularySpellingCity is covered by Title I funding, making it easy for schools to upgrade to a Premium Membership and benefit from the additional resources that this provides, including individual accounts for each student and automated record-keeping for teachers.

 Spelling and Vocabulary Help

 Students using VocabularySpellingCity are motivated to learn spelling and vocabulary, and gain computer skills at the same time.
 VocabularySpellingCity’s scope goes beyond language arts into academic vocabulary and content area vocabulary in math, social studies, and science.
 There are extensive math and science word lists that are organized by grade level, then further categorized into topics based on the Common Core State Standards for math and on state and national standards for science.
 Building students’ vocabulary across the curriculum leads to improved comprehension of all subjects and improved academic performance.

 The Flexibility of VocabularySpellingCity Resources